marisarpo/horizons-week02/day2/2_horello/README.md

 ## Phase 1: Board and flexbox

+Screenshots:
+- [start][ss-01a]
+- [goal][ss-01b]

 Let's begin with the basic Horello board layout.
-Spend some time getting familiar with the live version.
+Spend some time getting familiar with the [live version][live].
 We have a title bar at the top (currently empty but we'll be adding to it later), and lists, with one or more cards each, laid out left to right.
 Each list has a button at the bottom which says "Add a card..." and, all the way on the right, there's another button which says "Add a list..."

 Pay particular attention to the nouns in the previous paragraph.
 We have a board composed of lists which, in turn, are composed of cards.